ellipsis/ellipsis/README.md

 `$HOME`.

 #### mod.uninstall
 Customize how module is uninstalled.
-By default all files are unsymlinked from `$HOME`.
+By default all symlinks are removed from `$HOME`.

 #### mod.push